king-ben/palaeo/README.md

 # palaeo
-BEAST2 tip-date operators for fossil sites and stratigraphic sequences This [BEAST 2](http://www.beast2.org) package provides MCMC proposals for fossil sites, in particular it allows sampling of tip dates while keeping fossils from the same site at the same age.
+BEAST2 tip-date operators for fossil sites and stratigraphic sequences.
+This [BEAST 2](http://www.beast2.org) package provides MCMC proposals for fossil sites, in particular it allows sampling of tip dates while keeping fossils from the same site at the same age.
+It also allows correct ordering of fossil sites within a sequence, while still allowing them to have overlapping age uncertainty ranges.

 Building package from source